 It takes curves in hand engraving like a knife to butter.
 Beautifully.

-I just personally think that if you are going for a platinum wedding ring choice, you should go for details in your design, as opposed to plain, flat and shiny.
+In my opinion, if you are planning to choose platinum for your wedding ring choice, you should include details in your design, as opposed to plain, flat and shiny.

 Don’t Chuck That Platinum Ring, Change it!

 If you have a platinum ring that is dull all the time, there are possibilities you can consider to make it look nicer.

 You might add hand engraving which adds interest and sparkle if the shape of your ring makes it a candidate.
 You could also consider adding other details or textures.
 What makes the dull look bad is if that is all you see.
 I added a hammered finish to a man’s platinum band.
 When it got dinged up, for some reason, it looked fine.
 The hammering changed the visual expectation of the band.

 Designing For the Daily Wear Ring With Platinum

 If you are going to design for platinum, think about differing heights in the design to add interest, engraved designs, and adding little diamonds on the band.
 These touches will create sparkle and shiny areas on your ring.